virtual-world-framework/vwf/support/socket.io-client/README.md

 - *disconnect*

 	Fired when the connection is considered disconnected.

-### Changelog

-2010 08 02 - **0.5.4** (9.95KB)

-* Added io.util.load as a reusable onload handler
-* Added io.util.ios which reports if the UA is running on iPhone or iPad
-* No more loading bar on iPhone: XHR-Polling now connects `onload` for the iOS WebKit, and waits 10 ms to launch the initial connection.
+- *reconnect(transport_type,reconnectionAttempts)*

+	Fired when the connection has been re-established.
+This only fires if the `reconnect` option is set.

+- *reconnecting(reconnectionDelay,reconnectionAttempts)*

+	Fired when a reconnection is attempted, passing the next delay for the next reconnection.

+- *reconnect_failed*

+	Fired when all reconnection attempts have failed and we where unsuccessful in reconnecting to the server.

-### Credits
+### Contributors

 Guillermo Rauch &lt;guillermo@learnboost.com&gt;

+Arnout Kazemier &lt;info@3rd-eden.com&gt;

 ### License